 Even in the best of cases, the Blue Team is tough on the project team, as they (by definition) will get criticism on the work that they have carried out.
 Given the psychological barriers related to receiving criticism, even a project team with good previous experiences may have to be forced to carry out the Blue Team.
 My recommendation is therefore to make Blue Teams a standard part of all complex projects that you sponsor, thereby avoiding any choice or discussion on the process.

 Rune Aresvik is a consultant with more than twenty years of experience in project management training and project management consulting.
-Go to Rune's project management blog for more articles.
+Go to Rune's project management blog for You may also be interested in.